 - Rick Curtis '79

 Join us for our next Alumni Trip - Hiking the Italian Dolomites - July 2020

 For more information regarding when sign-ups open or for information on other OA/Princeton Journeys Alumni trips, fill out the Interest Form.

 Exploring the Foundations of Effective Leadership

-Outdoor Action is now integrated part of Freshmen Orientation
+Outdoor Action is an integrated part of First Year Student Orientation

 Since 2016 the OA Frosh Trip has been integrated part of the orientation process for incoming freshmen.
 This was a momumental step forward for OA.
 It recognizes and applauds the impact that OA had for freshmen for over forty years and transforms the program from 'optional pre-orientation' to an integrated and integral part of the orientation process.
 I want to say thank you to the thousands of OA Alumni Leaders who dedicated themselves to helping incoming students get the very best start at Princeton.
 You created the model that the University chose to implement.
 The OA Frosh Trip is provided at no charge to all incoming students who participate.
 Also, the OA Leader Training Program is now free to all students.